Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-JAX-RS picks up this method when a request arrives for `/sensors/{sensorId}/readings`, Jersey invokes the locator, and the returned `SensorReadingResource` instance takes over dispatch for the remaining path segments.
+When a request comes in for `/sensors/{sensorId}/readings`, Jersey calls this method, gets back a `SensorReadingResource` instance, and lets that instance handle the request from there.

-The first benefit is **separation of concerns**. `SensorResource` is responsible for sensors. `SensorReadingResource` is responsible for the readings that belong to one sensor.
-Neither class contains logic from the other's domain, and the split matches the natural join in the data model.
-A single mega-controller with `@Path("/sensors/{id}/readings")` sprinkled over half its methods quickly becomes the kind of 800-line file that is difficult to navigate and maintain.
+The first benefit is **separation of concerns**. `SensorResource` deals with sensors. `SensorReadingResource` deals with readings for a specific sensor.
+Neither class has logic from the other's domain.
+Without this pattern, you end up with one big controller class that has sensor methods and reading methods all mixed together — the kind of 800-line file that is hard to work with.

 The second benefit is **scoped parent context**.
-The locator receives the `sensorId` path parameter and passes only that identifier to the sub-resource's constructor: `new SensorReadingResource(sensorId)`.
-Each method on the sub-resource resolves the parent through `SensorReadingService` at the moment it needs it, and the service converts a missing parent into a `NotFoundException` that `GlobalExceptionHandler` renders as a 404 `Response`.
-Holding the identifier rather than a captured `Sensor` object keeps the sub-resource immune to stale snapshots: if another thread mutates the parent between the locator firing and the sub-resource method running, the method sees the fresh state.
-The MAINTENANCE guard, the UUID assignment, and the `currentValue` side-effect all live inside `SensorReadingService.recordNewReading`, so the resource body is a thin dispatcher rather than a business rule container.
+The locator passes the `sensorId` into the sub-resource constructor: `new SensorReadingResource(sensorId)`.
+The sub-resource then looks up the parent sensor through `SensorReadingService` when it actually needs it.
+If the sensor does not exist, the service throws a `NotFoundException` and `GlobalExceptionHandler` returns a 404.
+Because the sub-resource holds just the ID (not a captured `Sensor` object), it always sees the latest state — if another thread changes the sensor between the locator running and the sub-resource method running, it does not matter.
+All the business logic (the MAINTENANCE check, UUID generation, updating `currentValue`) lives in `SensorReadingService.recordNewReading`, keeping the resource class thin.

-The third benefit is that the pattern **scales recursively**.
-A reading could, in a larger system, acquire its own sub-resource (`/sensors/{id}/readings/{rid}/annotations`) simply by adding another locator inside `SensorReadingResource`.
-The top-level class neither grows nor becomes entangled in the new hierarchy.
-The pattern is also friendlier to testing: `SensorReadingResource` is a plain Java class with a straightforward constructor, so it can be unit-tested by instantiation without bootstrapping the JAX-RS runtime.
+The third benefit is that it **scales well**.
+If readings needed their own nested resource later (say `/sensors/{id}/readings/{rid}/annotations`), you just add another locator inside `SensorReadingResource`.
+The parent class does not grow at all.
+It is also easier to test — `SensorReadingResource` is just a normal Java class with a constructor, so you can test it directly without spinning up Jersey.

 ### Question 8 — Why 422 beats 404 for a broken reference in a valid payload

 **Question.** Why is HTTP 422 often considered more semantically accurate than a standard 404 when the issue is a missing reference inside a valid JSON payload?

-The three candidate statuses say very different things about the failure. **HTTP 404 Not Found** signals that the URI in the request line does not identify a resource. **HTTP 400 Bad Request** signals that the server cannot parse or syntactically validate the request: malformed JSON, missing required fields, or the wrong type in a field. **HTTP 422 Unprocessable Entity** signals that the request is syntactically well-formed but semantically invalid: the server understands every byte of it but cannot act on it because a domain-level constraint fails.
+The three status codes that could apply here each mean something different. **404 Not Found** means the URL itself does not point to anything. **400 Bad Request** means the request is malformed — broken JSON, missing fields, wrong data types. **422 Unprocessable Entity** means the request is well-formed and the server understands it, but it cannot process it because a business rule or constraint fails.

-Consider the payload below, sent as the body of a `POST /api/v1/sensors`:
+Take this payload, sent to `POST /api/v1/sensors`:

 ```json
 {